lucasmansilla/ACRN_Chest_X-ray_IA/CLI_application/acregnet/README.md

 ```

 #### Description:
-- *acregnet*: name of the program.
+- *acregnet*: the name of the program.
-- *register*: command to register the input images.
+- *register*: the command used to register the input images.
-- *&lt;target&gt;*: path to the target image.
+- *&lt;target&gt;*: the path of the target image.
-- *&lt;source&gt;*: path to the source image.
+- *&lt;source&gt;*: the path of the source image.
-- *&lt;destination-directory&gt;*: path to the directory where the resulting image and deformation field will be stored.
+- *&lt;destination-directory&gt;*: the path of the directory where the result image and the deformation field are stored.

 The input images must be PNG, square and equal in size.